Special Updated FAQ: November 12, 2019

 FAQ: Some options go up 35-40% so fast that by the time I can sell them they've already fallen back down.
 How do I get out where I want to without having to watch my options all day?

-A: Once you have purchased the option in your account, take that the purchase price and multiply it by 1.35 (+35%) or 1.40 (+40%), or whatever your initial profit-taking target is, then place a GTC sell order (good-until-canceled) at that price.
-When the option trades there, your option will be immediately sold without any further input.
-Try to leave some on as your mother ticket. if you buy 4 contracts, leave 1 on for further gains, 8 contracts leave 2 on, 12 contracts, leave 3 on, etc. Keep tabs on those remaining contracts daily, with a mental stop at break-even.
-Once they reach triple digits move that mental stop way, way up.
+A: Once you have purchased the option in your account, take that the purchase price and multiply it by 1.35 (+35%) or 1.40 (+40%), or whatever your initial profit-taking target is, then place a GTC sell order (good-until-canceled) with a limit at that price.

 FAQ: What should I do if I can't buy the option at the price in the trade alert?

-A: Buy it anyway.
-The price in the alert is simply the price at which the option is trading as the alert gets created.
-I also have been known to inadvertently put down the wrong price.
+A: The price in the alert is simply the price at which the option is trading as the alert gets created.
 It is the strike and expiration described in the alert that matters, not the "around price" in parenthesis.

 FAQ: Doesn't taking quick profits get you out of your trades too soon, sometimes leaving few if any positions open?
 Even though the option tables show a lot of trades, most all of them have hit their targets.